-As most Trust income is from funders who require that assets be expensed in the year of purchase, it is Trust policy to write off the cost of all asset purchased as an allocation of income in the year that the assets are acquired.
-In order to remain compliant with IFRS for SMEs, while accounts for the assets, reflecting their respectives costs, accumulated depreciation and provision for any amortisation, are created in the General Ledger, corresponding entries are made to an Equipment Fund reserve account.
-The balance of the Equipment Fund and the net book value of the Trust's assets, per its General Ledger and financial statements are therefore equal. included in the carrying amount of another asset.
-The gain or loss arising from the derecognising of an item of equipment is included in the equipment fund when the item is derecognised.
-The gain or loss arising from the derecognising of an item of equipment is determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item.
+As most income is from funders who require that assets be expensed in the year of purchase, it is policy to write off the cost of all asset purchased as an allocation of income in the year that the assets are acquired.
+In order to remain compliant with IFRS for SMEs, while accounts for the assets, reflecting their respective costs, accumulated depreciation and provision for any amortisation, are created in the General Ledger, corresponding entries are made to an Equipment Fund reserve account.
+The balance of the Equipment Fund and the net book value of the assets, per the General Ledger and financial statements are therefore equal.

-NOTES TO THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 (Continued)
+NOTES TO THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Continued)